 For the year as a whole, the MSCI World Index fell by 1.1% when expressed in A\$ but was much stronger in their home currencies.
 The Index rose 2.7% (in A\$) for the quarter.
-By contrast, the performance of the Platinum International Fund was disappointing; caution being the main culprit.
-Firstly, this approach led us to avoid the Australian dollar, which we still do as we regard it as a call option on growth, and secondly, the short positions are expensive insurance in a rising market (see sections on 'Currencies' and 'Shorting' for further detail).
+The performance of the MLC Platinum Global Fund was disappointing; caution being the main culprit.
+Firstly, this approach led us to avoid the Australian dollar, which we still do as we regard it as a call option on growth, and secondly, the index short positions which we treat as insurance didn't help in this rising market.
 Importantly, several of our largest holdings (what some would classify as 'blue chips') have reported sound earnings growth yet the market has de-rated them as it chased those with more leverage to the recovery.
 These holdings are now trading well-below the rating of the market average despite superior track records.